 Adjustments due to mergers and acquisitions are applied to the Russell 2000® Index after the action is determined to be final.
-In the event that a constituent is being acquired for cash or is delisted subsequent to an index review, such constituent will be removed from the Russell 2000® Index in conjunction with the index review, assuming that the action is determined to be final and a minimum of two days' notice can be provided.
+In the event that a constituent is being acquired for cash or is delisted subsequent to an index review, such constituent will be removed from the Russell 2000® Index in conjunction with the index review assuming that the action is determined to be final and a minimum of two days' notice can be provided.

-Between constituents: When mergers and acquisitions take place between companies that are both constituents of a Russell index for cash, the target company is deleted and shares of the acquiring stock are increased according to the offer terms.
-When mergers and acquisitions take place between companies that are both constituents of a Russell index for stock, the target company is deleted from the Russell 2000® Index at the last traded price.
+Between constituents: When mergers and acquisitions take place between companies that are both constituents of a Russell index for cash, the target company is deleted from the Russell 2000® Index at the last traded price.
+When mergers and acquisitions take place between companies that are both constituents of a Russell index fo stock, the target company is deleted from the Russell 2000® Index and the shares of the acquiring stock are increased according to the offer terms.
+When mergers and acquisitions take place between companies that are both constituents of a Russell index for cash or stock or a combination thereof, the target company is deleted from the Russell 2000® Index and the shares of the acquiring company are simultaneously increased per the merger terms.

 Between a constituent and a non-constituent: If the target company is a member of the Russell 2000® Index, it is deleted from the Russell 2000® Index and the acquiring company will be included initially in the Russell 2000® Index provided it is eligible in all other respects at the time of the merger, regardless of previous eligibility screenings.
 If the acquiring company is deemed eligible it will be added to the Russell 2000® Index on the effective date and the opening price will be calculated using the offer terms.
+When the target company is a FTSE Russell Universe member, the shares of the member acquiring company will be updated to reflect the merger.
+Any share update will be made giving appropriate notice.

-Given sufficient market hours after the confirmation of a merger or acquisition, the sponsor effects the action after the close on the last day of trading of the targe company, or at an appropriate time once the transaction has been deemed to be final.
+Given sufficient market hours after the confirmation of a merger or acquisition, FTSE Russell effects the action after the close on the last day of trading of the targe company, or at an appropriate time once the transaction has been deemed to be final.

-Rights Offerings - Rights offered to shareholders are reflected in the Russell 2000® Index only if the subscription price of the rights is at a discount to the marke price of the stock.
-Provided that the sponsor has been alerted to the rights offer prior to the ex-date, it will adjust the price of the stock for the value of the rights and increased shares according to the terms of the offering before the open on the ex-date.
+Rights Offerings - Rights offered to shareholders are reflected in the Russell 2000® Index only if the subscription price of the rights is at a discount to the market price of the stock.
+Provided that FTSE Russell has been alerted to the rights offer prior to the ex-date, it will adjust the price of the stock for the value of the rights and increased shares according to the terms of the offering before the open on the ex-date.

-Spin-offs- Spun-off companies are added to the parent company's index if the parent company's market value is reduced simultaneously per the spin-of valuation.
-Spun-off companies are added to the Russell 2000® Index at the same time as they are spun-off from their parent company on the ex-date of the distribution.
+Spin-offs- Spun-off companies are added to the parent company's index if the parent company's market value is reduced simultaneously per the spin-off valuation Spun-off companies are added to the Russell 2000® Index at the same time as they are spun-off from their parent company on the ex-date of the distribution.